lynn0702/Torchlite/torchlite.md

 The legacy of dragons has defined the heritage of many humanoid folk.
 While separate draconic species differ greatly in their physical traits, they share certain attributes in common, including scaly skin that is thicker in their extremities, horned skulls, taloned hands and feet, reptilian eyes that usually range between red and gold, and laying eggs.
 Features like wings, tails, resistance to certain forms of harm, and even a dragon’s destructive breath weapon do occur, but differ by population group or even between individuals, as do the colors of the scales.

 In terms of personality, wyrmkin vary as much as any people, yet in every draconic heart, a fire burns.
 This hunger for greatness echoes the powerful drives of the great dragons themselves.
 In some, this ambition may manifest as a yearning for glory or respect, in others it might be the urge to conquer or rule.
-The most well-known wyrmkin are the diminutive, tunnel-dwelling smallfolk called kobolds and the saurian lizardfolk who favor homelands in marshes or jungles.
-Another, rarer group are the draechen, formidable tallfolk with a knightly culture and mysterious origins.
+The most well-known wyrmkin are the diminutive, tunnel-dwelling smallfolk called *kobolds* and the saurian *lizardfolk* who favor homelands in marshes or jungles.
+Another, rarer group are the *draechen*, formidable tallfolk with a knightly culture and mysterious origins.

 ##### Wyrmkin Quick Attributes